programmfabrik/apitest/README.md

 ### `bounce-query`

-The endpoint `bounce-query` returns the a response that includes in its `body` the request `query strin` as it is.
+The endpoint `bounce-query` returns the a response that includes in its `body` the request `query string` as it is.
 This is useful in endpoints where a body cannot be configured, like oAuth urls, so we can simulate responses in the request for testing.

 ```yaml